Five New SEO Trends To Watch

 2. Voice search is an up-and-coming search engine feature to watch

 Voice search is not a new concept, but it is one that is set to explode in 2017.
-According to statistics gathered by Thrive Analytics and other sources, 55 percent of teens use a voice search feature every day.
+According to statistics gathered by Mobile Marketer and other sources, 55 percent of teens use a voice search feature every day.
 Seventy-one percent of young adults and 59 percent of those aged 30 to 43 also use voice search in the form of a digital personal assistant on a regular basis.
 While experts aren’t really surprised by the high usage figures of the younger crowd — after all, they tend to be early adopters of new technology — the fact that more than a third of adults aged 44 years and over use the technology was eye-opening.

 3. Don’t rule Bing out